-Ron Beaschler is in his 30th season as head wrestling coach at ONU after taking over the reins during the 1988-89 campaign.
+Ron Beaschler enters his 31st season as head wrestling coach at ONU after taking over the reins during the 1988-89 campaign.
 Beaschler served as an assistant from 1986-88.

 Beaschler is an assistant professor of the Human Performance and Sport Sciences department and coordinates the sport management program at Ohio Northern.